CESNET/ipfixprobe/README.md

 ## Adding new plugin
 To create new plugin use [create_plugin.sh](create_plugin.sh) script.
 This interactive script will generate .cpp and .h file template and will also print `TODO` guide what needs to be done.

-## Exporting packets
-It is possible to export single packet with additional information using plugins (`ARP`).

 ## Possible issues
 ### Flows are not send to output interface when reading small pcap file (NEMEA output)